2019 Abilene Christian Wildcats football team

-The 2019 Abilene Christian Wildcats football team represents Abilene Christian University in the 2019 NCAA Division I FCS football season as a member of the Southland Conference.
-The Wildcats are led by third-year head coach Adam Dorrel and play their home games at Anthony Field at Wildcat Stadium.
+The 2019 Abilene Christian Wildcats football team represented Abilene Christian University in the 2019 NCAA Division I FCS football season as a member of the Southland Conference.
+The Wildcats were led by third-year head coach Adam Dorrel and played their home games at Anthony Field at Wildcat Stadium.

-Previous season

-The Wildcats finished the 2018 season with a 6–5 overall record, and a 5–4 record in Southland play to finish in a four-way tie for fourth place.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Wildcats were picked to finish in seventh place.

 Preseason All–Southland Teams

 The Wildcats placed five players on the preseason all–Southland teams.